20 Employee retention statistics that might surprise you

 • Last year, on average, American employers spent $954 on training for each employee.

 Aside from the financial costs of a high employee turnover rate, other factors that are harder to measure can occur when team members leave for a new job.
-If a company has a persistently high turnover rate, it can and, in turn, lower productivity and make it harder to attract the best talent.
+If a company has a persistently high turnover rate, it can damage employee morale and, in turn, lower productivity and make it harder to attract the best talent.

 Not all industries have equal employee turnover rates